An Approximation Algorithm for Monotone Submodular Cost Allocation: Abstract

 \section{Abstract}

 In this paper, we consider the minimum submodular cost allocation (\textsc{MSCA}) problem.
-The input of \textsc{MSCA} is $k$ non-negative submodular functions $f_1,\ldots,f_k$ on the ground set $N$ given by evaluation oracles, and the goal is to partition $N$ into $k$ (possibly empty) sets $X_1,\ldots,X_k$ so that $\sum_{i=1}^k f_i(X_i)$ is minimized.
-In this paper, we focus on the case when $f_1,\ldots,f_k$ are monotone (denoted by \textsc{Mono-MSCA}).
-We provide a natural LP-relaxation for \textsc{Mono-MSCA}, which is equivalent to the convex program relaxation introduced by Chekuri and Ene.
-We show that the integrality gap of the LP-relaxation is at most $k/2$, which yields a $k/2$-approximation algorithm for \textsc{Mono-MSCA}.
-We also show that the integrality gap of the LP-relaxation is at least $k/2-\epsilon$ for any constant $\epsilon>0$ when $k$ is fixed.
+The input of \textsc{MSCA} is $k$ non-negative submodular functions $f_1,f_2,\ldots,f_k$ on the ground set $N$ given by evaluation oracles, and the goal is to partition $N$ into $k$ (possibly empty) sets $S_1,S_2,\ldots,S_k$ so that $\sum_{i=1}^k f_i(S_i)$ is minimized.
+In this paper, we focus on the case when $f_1,f_2,\ldots,f_k$ are monotone, which coincides with the submodular facility location problem considered by Svitkina and Tardos.
+We show that the integrality gap of a natural LP-relaxation for \textsc{MSCA} with monotone submodular functions is at most $k/2$, yielding a $k/2$-approximation algorithm.
+We also prove a nearly matching lower bound: the integrality gap is at least $k/2-\epsilon$ for any constant $\epsilon>0$ when $k$ is fixed.